 The key local characteristic that emerged from the statistical analysis is population size.
 Orchestras in areas with larger populations experience higher attendance per concert; within an area, attendance per concert rises as population increases and declines as people move out of the area.
 Detroit, Philadelphia, and other cities have encountered increasing difficulties in supporting their orchestras as the population of their city centers has declined.

-This would seem to be relatively intuitive–more people, more potential (or real) audience; less people, less potential (or real) audience.
+This would seem to be relatively intuitive–more people, larger potential (or real) audience; fewer people, smaller potential (or real) audience.
 Flanagan, however, doesn’t look at the demographic make-up of populations.
 Only 39% of Philadelphia consists of a White population (approximately 595, 142 of the total 1,526,006 population) while Detroit’s white population is merely 10.6% (75,758 of 713,777).

 Metropolitan Statistical Areas obviously give different proportions.
 The Detroit MSA is 4,296,250 with 70.1% of tat population being white giving the 6 county area a White population of 3,011, 671.
 What is interesting is the the MSA is also home to the largest Arab-American population in the U.S. (and by some counts, the largest Arab population outside of the Middle East) with a population of 403,445 mostly centered in Wayne County.